shraman-c/30SecPrimeBenchmark/README.md

+#30 Seconds Prime numbers Benchmark for Arduino and ESP32

 This repository provides a benchmark to measure the performance of Arduino and ESP32 boards in calculating prime numbers within a 30-second timeframe.
 The code is designed to be efficient and reliable, leveraging optimization techniques to maximize the number of primes found.

 Hardware Requirements